Wannier Functions Dually Localized in Space and Energy: Results

 \subsection{Silicon}

 First we consider the well-studied semiconductor silicon in the diamond lattice.
-For the self-consistent calculation we use an \kmt{8} \mbk-mesh; for computational efficiency, we use a \kmt{4} \mbk-mesh for obtaining virtual Bloch orbitals and localization.
-We use the experimental lattice parameter $a_{\text{lat}} = \SI{5.431}{\angstrom}$ \cite{hom_accurate_1975}.
-The gap of Si is small, with the self-consistent calculation yielding \SI{0.71}{\electronvolt}.
-It is an indirect gap, however, and the smallest direct gap in the Brillouin zone is \SI{2.56}{\electronvolt} at the $\Gamma$ point.
+We compute the density self-consistently with a \kmt{8} $\bk$-mesh, then use a \kmt{4} $\bk$-mesh for obtaining virtual Bloch orbitals and DLWFs.
+We use the experimental lattice parameter $a = \SI{5.431}{\angstrom}$ \cite{hom1975}.
+The gap of Si is small, \SI{0.71}{\electronvolt} in our PBE calculation.
+It is indirect, however; the smallest direct gap in our calculation is \SI{2.56}{\electronvolt}, at $\bk = \Gamma$.
+Because of this, even small values of $\gamma$ separate silicon DLWFs into (approximately) occupied and virtual manifolds.